 So, you want to know more about us.
 Ok, well we opened in 2010, Presence of Mann is our online shop but we also have two physical shops, The Manx Tartan Shop in Laxey and MostlyManx shop in Douglas.

-We have three permanent members of staff, Annie, Nicky and Suzanne who are all passionate about the Isle of Man and all three of us have been together in the shops for over 10 years but friends for much, much, much longer and have had so much fun over the years.
+We have three permanent members of staff, Christina, Nicky and Suzanne who are all passionate about the Isle of Man and we have had so much fun over the years.

 The Manx Tartan Shop sells a huge range of Isle of Man Tartan gifts.
 The shop is situated just up the outside stairs from the car park at the Laxey Woollen Mills complex.
 Our sister shop in Douglas, MostlyManx, sells quality Manx gifts and presents.
-It is situated in Nelson St at the back of Marks & Spencers.
-Manx Tartan Shop item are available on the Presence of Mann website, as are MostlyManx products with an intro to the artisans and makers.
+It is situated in Nelson St at the back of Marks & Spencer.
+Manx Tartan Shop item are available on the Presence of Mann website, as are the MostlyManx products and there is a page with information about some of the artisans and producers.

 At our MostlyManx shop in Douglas, Isle of Man, customers can enjoy a refreshing return to 'traditional' shopping, with a warm, personal service.
 The emphasis is on quality products which are reflected in the luxurious store layout which was handmade by a local company, The Village Workshop from Laxey.
 We sell locally crafted items - and products that have had artwork commissioned by us from local artist.
 A relaxed atmosphere and gorgeous gift-wrapping all add up to a pleasurable shopping experience.
 MostlyManx Hampers are well known and popular not just at Christmas time but all year round especially with our corporate clients.
 Check out the hampers on our Manx Hampers pages